David Emms

-David Acfield Emms OBE (16 February 1925 – 21 December 2015) was an English educationalist and former rugby union player.
+David Acfield Emms OBE (16 February 1925 – 21 December 2015) was an English schoolmaster, educationalist and rugby union player.

 Early life

 David Acfield Emms was born on 16 February 1925, the son of Archibald George Emms and Winifred Gladys Emms (née Richards).
 He was educated at Tonbridge School and then served during the Second World War in the Royal Artillery from 1943 until 1947.
 In 1947 he went on to Brasenose College, Oxford to study Modern Languages and received a BA Hons in 1950.
 In that year he also married Pamela Baker Speed with whom he had three sons and a daughter.

+As a Rugby Union player, Emms played for Oxford University RFC in 1949 and 1950 in the Varsity Match.
+He went on to play for Northampton from 1951 to 1956, and the Eastern Counties from 1951 to 1957, captaining them in 1957.
+He once played for the Barbarians in 1952.